Explore Music! Programs

 Education & Outreach

-The Billings Symphony’s Explore Music! community engagement programs reach beyond the stage and into the communities in and around Billings.
+The Billings Symphony’s Explore Music! education and community engagement programs reach beyond the stage and into the communities in and around Billings.
 Our free programs spread the love and joy of music to everyone, serving over 35,000 per year.

 Music heals.
 Music soothes.
 Music teaches.
 Music inspires.

 Tutti Behind Walls

 This weekly guitar class at the Montana Women’s Prison provides hands-on music education.
 Inmates learn many life skills to assist them during and after their incarceration.
 The Symphony also provides instrument petting zoos and quarterly concerts within the prison.

 Billings Symphony musicians perform for residents in rural communities, many who are unable to make the drive to Billings for our concerts.
 Communities visited range from Roundup to Sidney to Sheridan (Wyoming) to Harlowton.

 A program of the Billings Clinic where Symphony musicians share the healing power of music with patients, visitors, and staff.

 Watch interviews and presentations by featured guest artists before each Classic Series concert.
 (Doors open at 6:30PM; concert cues begin at 6:40PM.)